How to Find Staff Recognition Ideas That Work Best for Your Team

 “Easy choice.
 I’ve seen Snow White.
 I know how this plays out.”

 At Awardco, we offer an employee recognition platform where employers can reward employees with things that they actually want and will use.
-Teamed up with Amazon Business, the Awardco Portal helps organizations offer millions of products for employees to redeem.
+With Awardco’s unique partnership with Amazon Business you can offer millions of products to your employees to redeem.
+That way they can get something they actually want!

 After you’ve implemented recognition tactics and programs, be sure to periodically check in with employees to make sure they are satisfied with the programs and what can be improved.
-Furthermore, your company culture and employees may change over the years, so chances are you’ll need to make some adjustments to your recognition programs.
+Furthermore, your company culture and employees may change over the years, so chances are you’ll need to make some adjustments to your recognition programs as time goes by.